MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/customize-entity-views.md

  and a JavaScript function name to display custom icons and tooltip text for a column.
  The JavaScript code gets executed when the page loads.

- You can also use the new **Web Resource** and **Function Name** fields in the **Column Properties** page while modifying the property of an attribute (column) in a view definition to specify the web resource name and JavaScript function name.
+ You can also use the new **Web Resource** and **Function Name** fields in the **Column Properties** page while modifying the property of an column (column) in a view definition to specify the web resource name and JavaScript function name.

  The following sample code demonstrates how you can programmatically specify a web resource and a JavaScript function name for adding custom icons and tooltip for the `opportunityratingcode` column in layoutxml: